 - Starting at the smallest level - test each constituent part.

 - Breaking down nested and chained expressions so that:

 - Each individual expression is verified on its own.
 When you are sure of the individual parts can you can combine them with a greater idea of where failure may occur, incrementally adding tested code.

 - Each step results in an attribute.
 You can then inspect interim values/data formats and check they are as expected.

 - Dot-chained expressions are unchained.
 Break these back into individual steps as above, storing the result in a attribute: $AttrY = $AttrX.actionA().actionB() becomes $AttrZ = $AttrX.actionA(); $AttrY = $AttrZ.actionB().
 Sometimes, when chaining actions, it is necessary to add parentheses to 'crystallise' the current result before the next step: e.g. $AttrX.actionA().actionB() may fail but you can try ($AttrX.actionA()).actionB().

-- Don't go any further before you have tested the individual pieces - it is often a typo hidden in the middle of a long section that's obvious once each individual task is broken out.
+- Do not go any further before you have tested the individual pieces - it is often a typo hidden in the middle of a long section that's obvious once each individual task is broken out.

 - Using 'code' notes with built-in Code prototype.
 The built-in 'Code' prototype is designed for viewing code, so leverage it!

 - Using a code note.
 The 'Code note' concept is storing action code in text of (another) note.
 This makes it easy to see/edit code and use intending, etc., whilst any edits still have immediate effect.

 - Verify the agent query finds the right notes before adding any action code.